 Emotional bias increases.

-This is why late-night thinking often leads to circular reasoning rather than insight.
+This is why late-night thinking produces circular reasoning rather than insight.

 It is physiology.